Board of Directors

 Shealynn Shave, Executive Director

-Shealynn is a graduate of Elk Lake High School and Keystone College where she earned a Bachelor’s of Arts in Communications.
-Shealynn joined the Wyoming County Community Health Foundation in June 2012 as the Foundation’s Assistant and just recently was promoted to Executive Director.
-She oversees all events and programs that the Foundation is involved in.
-In addition to working part time at the Wyoming County Community Health Foundation, Shealynn currently works part time for another local non profit.
-She and her husband Reed currently reside in Montrose.
-In her spare time, she enjoys trips to New York City as well as spending time with her family.
+Shealynn was born and raised in Susquehanna County and graduated from Keystone College with a Bachelor's of Arts in Communications.
+After years in the military with her husband, Shealynn relocated back to the area where she joined the Wyoming County Community Health Foundation in 2012.
+With over a decade of experience in various nonprofit organizations, Shealynn was promoted to Executive Director of the Foundation.
+She currently oversees all events and programs that the Foundation is involved in.
+In addition to working part-time at the Wyoming County Community Health Foundation, Shealynn also serves as Executive Director of the Northern Tier Industry and Education Consortium (NTIEC) in Dimock.
+She and her husband Reed currently reside in Elk Lake with their daughter Presley, son Liam and 2 dogs.
+In her spare time, she enjoys trips to New York City, golfing and spending as much time with her family.

 FoodPlay is coming to town!